dylanfisher/lumberyard/README.md

 not so much structure that you fight against the theme's defaults.
 Lumberyard ships with Bootstrap 5 support out of the box.

+Lumberyard assumes you want to make a completely bespoke theme for your client.
+This blank slate offers a clean way to do that, but it does mean making sure you implement all common features of a Shopify.
+These include add to cart functionality based on stock availability, dynamic variant pickers, cart form, etc.

 ## TODO

 - Run `shopify theme check` and fix issues and suggestions